DAIC-tud/docs/content/en/docs/manual/job-submission/priorities.md

 In SLURM, a partition is a scheduling construct that groups nodes or resources based on certain characteristics or policies.
 Partitions are used to organize and manage resources within a cluster, and they allow system administrators to control how jobs are allocated and executed on different nodes.

-To see all paritions on DAIC, you can use the command `scontrol show parition -a`.
+To see all paritions on DAIC, you can use the command `scontrol show partition -a`.
 To check owners of these partitions, check the [Contributing departments](/docs/about/contributors-funders/#contributing-departments) page.

 ### Partitions & priority tiers
 DAIC partitions are tiered: